What to Expect

 • Elective credits: 12-credits of 600-level courses (up to 6 credits of 400-level courses may be taken with approved substitution).
 TCBES Courses.

-Please note that graduation requirements are based on the catalog year in which you enter the program.
+Please note that graduation requirements are based on the catalog year in which the student enters the TCBES graduate program.
 The catalog may change slightly from year to year, and previous editions are available for reference.

 More Information